 1.6 Prize games

-- Which are you other rights: You have the right to copy data (right of access to personal data) and other fundamental rights in the area of protecting personal data, such as the right of access, right to rectification, right to erasure, right to restriction, right to object (see full list of rights).
+- Which are your other rights: You have the right to copy data (right of access to personal data) and other fundamental rights in the area of protecting personal data, such as the right of access, right to rectification, right to erasure, right to restriction, right to object (see the full list of rights).

 1.7 Personal data protection